huydx/awesome-ruby/README.md

 * [Roda](http://roda.jeremyevans.net/) - A routing tree web framework
 * [Ruby on Rails](http://rubyonrails.org) - A web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern
 * [Sinatra](http://www.sinatrarb.com) - Classy web-development dressed in a DSL
-* [Volt](https://github.com/voltrb/volt) - A Ruby web framework where your ruby code runs on both the server and the client

 ## Web Servers